mvs-develop/dev.bitshares.works/docs/bts_guide/index_faq.rst

 Install options
 --------------------------------------------------------

-* Which development environment would be possible to install BitShares-Core?
+* Which development environment would be possible to install DNA-Core?

   * Use :ref:`Ubuntu Linux <build-ubuntu>`
   * Use :ref:`OS X <build-osx>`